Wondering about the cost to cover sheep yards? Asking, how much does it cost to build a sheep yard cover?

-• Providing improved working conditions for staff to help retain existing staff and attract new talent – an important consideration given current labour shortages.
+- Providing improved working conditions for staff to help retain existing staff and attract new talent

-If you are also looking to reap the many benefits of covered sheep yards but are wondering how much it costs to cover sheep yards – or would like to know what is the most cost-effective way to build a yard cover – then you can use this article as a starting point for your budgeting.
+If you are also looking to cover your sheep yards, then you can use this article as a starting point for your budgeting.

 Our building consultants have analysed hundreds of sheep yard cover projects to determine average costs, cost-effective designs, potential savings and areas where you shouldn’t skimp.